sravanvvijay/udacity-data-streaming-project-2/README.md

 <h3>Questions</h3>
 <h4>Q1 - How did changing values on the SparkSession property parameters affect the throughput and latency of the data?</h4>
-         They will change the parameters inputRowsPerSecond and processedRowsPerSecond
+         These are the parameters inputRowsPerSecond and processedRowsPerSecond will create the impact

 <h4>Q2 - What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?</h4>
     We can follow SQL performance tuning and Tuning Spark to make hypertuning over the parameters spark.sql.shuffle.partitions, spark.streaming.kafka.maxRatePerPartition